deco-sites/starting/docs/developing/setup/en.md

 These changes will be available when accessing the dev URL (such as <https://deco-sites-example.deno.dev/>).

-You can also create a deco.site domain in the admin tool that will make <https://example.deco.site/> available to use.
+You can also create a deco.site domain that will make <https://example.deco.site/> available to use.
+To do so, you need to request that to someone from the deco team.

 ## Now you can start creating sites in your own way! :)